 In aquarium setup, the habitat you plan depends mostly upon your fish and your plants.
 The closer you replicate the natural environment of your fish, the happier they will be.
 The two most common freshwater aquarium habitats are cold water and tropical.

 Goldfish and Koi are coldwater fish.
 An aquarium to accommodate cold water fish doesn’t usually require a heater, but it needs to be kept away from direct sunlight and heating outlets.
 Coldwater fish are happy in water temperatures around 60 °F, but temperatures below 50 °F and above 68 °F are not recommended.
 Coldwater fish are usually hardy and easy to care for.

 Tropical fish like Guppies and Bettas are much more extensive in variety than coldwater fish.
-The ideal temperature for a tropical fish aquarium is between 75 °F and 80 °F. Maintaining this temperature requires a heater and a thermometer.
-With tropical fish, there are a lot of options to choose from, and their exotic look makes them perfect for aquariums on display.
+The ideal temperature for a tropical fish aquarium is between 75 °F and 80 °F. Maintaining this temperature requires a heater and a

-Here’s a great aquarium idea for you: Setting Up Your First Amazonian Aquarium
+Further Reading: Here’s a great aquarium idea for you: Setting Up Your First Amazonian Aquarium

 Freshwater vs. Saltwater Aquarium